-Dubai Electronic Security Centre (DESC) is set to launch the first cyber security standard for autonomous vehicles (AV) in the region.
+Dubai Electronic Security Centre (DESC) is set to launch the first cybersecurity standard for autonomous vehicles (AV) in the region.

 The standard will provide requirements and guidelines for the security of driverless cars, and it will be used by the relevant Dubai Government departments to aid them in securing AVs.

-The announcement comes as the Dubai Autonomous Transportation Strategy plans to transform 25 percent percent of the total transportation in Dubai to autonomous mode by 2030.
+The announcement comes as the Dubai Autonomous Transportation Strategy plans to transform 25 percent of the total transportation in Dubai to autonomous mode by 2030.

 DESC aims to establish standards and policies to safeguard Dubai’s cyberspace as the safest city electronically.

-Dr Bushra Al Blooshi, DESC research and innovation manager added: “The initial phase structure of the standard was developed by conducting a full survey scope of the cyber threats and risks facing AVs, and an analysis of the failures/attacks that previously affected autonomous vehicles.
+Dr. Bushra Al Blooshi, DESC research, and innovation manager added: “The initial phase structure of the standard was developed by conducting a full scope survey of the cyber threats and risks facing AVs, and an analysis of the failures/attacks that previously affected autonomous vehicles.

-"The cyber security standard for autonomous vehicles extensively covers aspects such as the vehicle’s communication security, software security, hardware security and supply chain security.”
+"The cybersecurity standard for autonomous vehicles extensively covers aspects such as the vehicle’s communication security, software security, hardware security, and supply chain security.”

 For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.